nzfeng/sgi-introduction-course/301_LOD/README.md

 # References and further reading
 * Eiter & Mannila 1994, _Computing Discrete Fréchet Distance_
 * Garland & Heckbert 1997, _Surface Simplification Using Quadric Error Metrics_.
-And beyond triangle meshes, the ideas behind quadric error simplification has been extended to quad meshes, point clouds, and more!
+And beyond triangle meshes, the ideas behind quadric error simplification has been extended to quad meshes, point clouds, and more.
 * Hoppe 1996, _Progressive Meshes_
+* Luebke et al. 2003, _Level of Detail for 3D Graphics_